CristianDavideConte/applyBackdropFilterBlurToText/README.md

 3. Apply the backdrop-filter:blur to the svg element
 4. Apply the svg-mask to the svg element

-This way we have the effect we would have if the backdrop-filter: blur could be applied to text.<br>
+This way we have the effect we would have if the backdrop-filter: blur could be applied to text.<br/>
-**This one is the one which performs the best** because it's the only method that doesn't require the svg element to duplicate the background (which would have to be repainted at every frame because of the background-attachment:fixed attribute).<br><br>
+**This one is the one which performs the best** because it's the only method that doesn't require the svg element to duplicate the background (which would have to be repainted at every frame because of the background-attachment:fixed attribute).<br/><br/>
-If you are curious use the call the testSmoothness() method (i suggest to use setTimeout(testSmoothness, 5000)) in the browser console with the browser profiler and see the results ;)<br><br>
+If you are curious use the call the testSmoothness() method (i suggest to use setTimeout(testSmoothness, 5000)) in the browser console with the browser profiler and see the results ;)<br/><br/>

 ## Third solution: The Most Compatible One
 #### (requires to have 2 copies of the background, one of which already blurred)